Podcast 51: Finding Clients Starts with Knowing Who You’re Looking ForFeb 04, 2021

 What is a niche?

-A niche is a well-defined group of people who you offer your products and services to.
+A niche is a well-defined group of people to who you offer your products and services.
 There will be something that ties them together such as their problem, lifestyle, interests, background, behaviours, values etc.

 A niche is who you market yourself to, it doesn’t stop you from working with others, it just focuses your marketing activities.
 It helps you to become known for being an expert in helping people in specific ways.